Magma (computer algebra system)

 Magma is a computer algebra system designed to solve problems in algebra, number theory, geometry and combinatorics.
 It is named after the algebraic structure magma.
 It runs on Unix-like operating systems, as well as Windows.

 Introduction

-Magma is produced and distributed by the Computational Algebra Group within the School of Mathematics and Statistics at the University of Sydney.
+Magma is produced and distributed by the Computational Algebra Group within the Sydney School of Mathematics and Statistics at the University of Sydney.

 In late 2006, the book Discovering Mathematics with Magma was published by Springer as volume 19 of the Algorithms and Computations in Mathematics series.

 The Magma system is used extensively within pure mathematics.
 The Computational Algebra Group maintain a list of publications that cite Magma, and as of 2010 there are about 2600 citations, mostly in pure mathematics, but also including papers from areas as diverse as economics and geophysics.

 History

 The predecessor of the Magma system was named Cayley (1982–1993), after Arthur Cayley.

 Magma was officially released in August 1993 (version 1.0).
 Version 2.0 of Magma was released in June 1996 and subsequent versions of 2.X have been released approximately once per year.

 In 2013, the Computational Algebra Group finalized an agreement with the Simons Foundation, whereby the Simons Foundation will underwrite all costs of providing Magma to all U.S. nonprofit, non-governmental scientific research or educational institutions.
 All students, researchers and faculty associated with a participating institution will be able to access Magma for free, through that institution.